kyashasri/Sales-forecasting/README.md

 | **RMSE %**   | 9.6%      |
 | **R² Score** | 0.90      |

-The model showed strong accuracy, explaining **90% of the variance** in sales data.
+The model showed strong accuracy, explaining **90% of the variance** in weekly sales data.

 ---

 ## 🔮 Future Forecasting

-After training, the model was used to forecast **sales for the next 4 weeks** for each product, helping visualize expected trends and aiding in planning.
+After training, the model was used to forecast **weekly sales for the next 4 weeks** for each product, helping visualize expected trends and aiding in planning.

 ---